 But adding functionality to software based on this kind of research is risky; after all, confronted with a passionate founder, the average person is unlikely to shoot their dreams down in flames.

-This early excitement during development is an important part of the creative process behind a killer concept, but it’s crucial that you maintain the focus of the product; and here’s why.
+This early excitement during development is an important part of the creative process behind a killer concept, but it’s crucial that you maintain the focus of the product with feature minimalism; and here’s why.

 The temptation when developing a new product is to add as many features as possible in the belief that this gives you the best chance of finding a fit between product and market.
 It’s easy to assume that covering all bases is the safe approach.